47 of The Best Sport Psychology Quotes

 Roger Federer

-Comment: If you want to go after it in life and explore your full potential as an athlete or performer, you are going to need to put in the work.
+Comment: If you want to pursue something in life and explore your full potential as an athlete or performer, you must do the work.
 Accepting the difficulty that comes from doing hard work is essential.
-As one of the greatest tennis players ever highlighted here, we can all learn from Roger Federer by believing that we can always improve in some capacity.
+As one of the greatest tennis players ever highlighted here, we can all learn from Roger Federer by believing that we can constantly improve in some capacity.
 A concept that is known in Japanese as “kaizen”.

 “Gold medals aren’t really made of gold.
 They’re made of sweat, determination, and a hard-to-find alloy called guts.”